nmattei/cmps3160/syllabus.md

 To take the tests you need to get ready and get a Scan to PDF app ([see useful links here](https://fossbytes.com/best-android-scanner-apps/)).
 Scanning is built into many phones now so please get ready, we will have a participation assignment that has you do this before the tests.  **We will not accept pictures, you must upload PDFs to Canvas.
 It is also your responsibility to check your PDFs when they are submitted -- if we can't read them we can't grade them.
 If you cannot do this please contact me ASAP.**

 ### Final Project
 In the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly and a 5-minute presentation in class.
-This tutorial can be created individually or in a small group (Max 2 people).
+This tutorial can be created individually or in a small group (Max 2 people, except graduate students).
 This assignment will be a publicly-accessible website that provides an end-to-end walk-through of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.
 We will have several milestones associated with the final project:
 1. Identifying a dataset and establishing a GitHub.io Site, Extraction, Transform, and Load (ETL).
 (50 points).
 2. Exploratory Data Analysis (EDA) Your notebook from Part 1 but expanded to include graphs, visualizations, and stats that show you can manipulate your data and understand the dataset you are working with.
 (50 points).
 3. A final, in class presentation.
 (50 points).